What You Should Know About Vaping and Volatile Organic Compounds

 - Building materials and furnishings

 - Copiers, printers, correction fluids, and carbonless copy paper

 - Craft materials including glues, adhesives, and permanent markers

 E-cigarettes have become particularly alarming with the recent number of people admitted to hospitals across the country with a deadly vaping-related lung disease.

-Symptoms of VOC exposure and inhalation
+What are the symptoms of VOC exposure and inhalation?

 Until E-cigarettes began making the news, you probably had not heard of the health hazards associated with any of the above products.
 Make no mistake – they all contain VOCs.
 If you have been exposed to any of these products, it’s very possible that you could experience the same symptoms as if you had been vaping, such as:

 - Burning of the eyes, nose and throat